isabella232/autospotting.io/content/faq.md

 No way!

-The project is actually growing fast in popularity and there are no plans to discontinue it, actually it's quite the opposite, external contributions are accelerating and the software is maturing fast.
-There are already hundreds of installations and many companies are evaluating it or using it for development environments, while some are already using it in production and on/or on large scale installations saving them millions yearly.
+The project is actually growing fast in popularity and there are no plans to discontinue it, actually it's quite the opposite, contributions are accelerating and the software is already quite mature after more than 3 years of constant development.

-Since it's open source anyone can participate in the development, contribute fixes and improvements benefitting anyone else, so it's no longer a tiny one-man-show open source hobby project.
+New people install it every day, there are many hundreds of installations, if not thousands(it's hard to estimate).
+Many people are already using it in production, including on large scale installations with millions in yearly savings.

+The stable binaries are generating recurring income to the initial author, who is this way incentivized to continue development.
+This has been growing fast over the last year and is on track to keep growing as more people adopt it.
+If you like this project please consider also signing up to a monthly subscription.

 ## How do I Uninstall it?